Heart Conditions We Treat in Brooklyn, NY

 What is heart disease?
 It is a broad term used to describe the various diseases that affect your heart.
 Such heart conditions include those that affect your heart’s muscle, valves, or beating rhythm.
 Staying healthy means staying informed about different heart diseases that can affect you and your loved ones, and the surgical techniques a heart disease doctor Brooklyn patients trust to treat these conditions.

 The aorta pumps oxygenated blood from the heart to all parts of the body.
 Although aortic disease is not the most common cause of heart disease, disorders of the aorta can be life threatening.
 Common aortic abnormalities include: aortic dissections, thoracic aortic aneurysms, and genetic disorders.
 Click here to learn more.

 Aortic Valve Disease

-The normal function of the Aortic Valve can be affected by many conditions or diseases such as rheumatic fever, infections, congenital birth defects, build-up of calcium deposits and the degeneration of the normal aging process.
-The two most common abnormalities of the aortic valve that requires surgery are aortic stenosis and aortic regurgitation.
+The normal function of the aortic valve can be affected by many conditions or diseases, such as rheumatic fever, infections, congenital birth defects, a buildup of calcium deposits, and the degeneration of the normal aging process.
+The two most common heart problems involving the aortic valve that requires surgery are aortic stenosis and aortic regurgitation.
 Click here to learn more.

 An arrhythmia is a disorder of the heart rate (pulse) or heart rhythm, such as beating too fast (tachycardia), too slow (bradycardia), or irregularly.
-Arrhythmias are caused by problems with the heart's electrical conduction system.
+Arrhythmias are caused by problems with the heart's electrical conduction system and can lead to more serious issues such as a heart attack or congestive heart failure.
 Click here to learn more.